 Engage in a programming portfolio that includes the following:

-Graduation Celebrations for Hispanic/Latinx and SWANA
+Graduation Celebrations for APIDA and NAIA

-Develop annual program outcomes, evaluations, and annual reporting for above-stated programs, including relevant national, local, and campus-wide trends and needs for identified student populations.
+Develop annual program outcomes, evaluations, and annual reporting for above stated programs, including relevant national, local, and campus-wide trends and needs for identified student populations.

 As a member of the SERJ team, serve on a rotation of leadership to chair the MLK Evening of Reflection Committee.

 As a member of ODIME & LGBTQ+ Resources team, provide direct support for students from other underrepresented identities in higher education, included but not limited to, students who are first generation, racial and ethnic heritage identities who constitute a minority, and gender and sexual orientations, represented in the multicultural and intersecting identities college students possess.
 Preparation to support these students include training required of all staff within the department.

 Manage the budget for programs included in the above portfolios and staffing, to include purchase of programming supplies, monitor of work hours for supervised staff, as well as responsible management of funds.
 Included in budget management is to seek opportunities for external funding outside of the department from University Life, George Mason University opportunities, as well as those beyond the institution to expand and support work as relevant and approved by supervisor.

 Serve on the departmental professional staff team.
 Attend staff meetings, small team meetings, large area meetings, and other meetings as assigned.
 Attend departmental signature events.
 Gain and maintain overall knowledge of our department, University Life, and George Mason University.